top of page

 As black salt contains less sodium this produced a less savoury drink in comparison to my original recipe.

 Kanji is great to be enjoyed on it's own or to accompany a meal.
 It is great for digestion and as it contains probiotics (gut-healthy bacteria) it supports a healthy microbiome also.
-This is a great way to top the good bugs in your gut in my opinion.
+This is a great way to support the good bugs in your gut.

 Help lower bad cholesterol (LDL) and protect the arteries from oxidation so good for heart health